Varunkumar0127/sql_basic-queries/README.md

-📌 SQL Task 2 – DML Commands Practice
+📌 SQL Task 3 – Constraints & Keys Implementation

 🎯 Objective

-To understand and apply **Data Manipulation Language (DML)** commands such as `INSERT`, `UPDATE`, and `DELETE` in MySQL using a sample database.
+To learn and apply **constraints** and **keys** in MySQL for enforcing data integrity and defining relationships between tables.

+---

  🛠️ Tools & Technologies

  **MySQL 8.x** – Database Management System
- **MySQL Workbench** – Query execution and data management **SQL** – DML commands for data handling
+ **MySQL Workbench** – Schema design and constraint management **SQL** – DDL commands for table creation and key definition

+---

 📁 Task Activities

-1. **INSERT** – Added multiple records into the database tables (`guests`, `rooms`, `bookings`, `payments`, `services_used`).
-2. **UPDATE** – Modified existing records to reflect changes in booking details, payment amounts, or guest information.
-3. **DELETE** – Removed specific records from the tables when no longer required.
+1. **Primary Key** – Defined unique identifiers for each table.
+2. **Foreign Key** – Established relationships between tables to maintain referential integrity.
+3. **NOT NULL** – Ensured essential fields are always filled.
+4. **UNIQUE** – Prevented duplicate values in specific columns.
+5. **CHECK** – Applied rules to restrict invalid data entries.

 ---

 📌 Learning Outcomes

-* Learned how to add, modify, and remove records using DML commands in MySQL.
-* Understood the importance of primary keys and constraints when updating and deleting data.
+* Learned the purpose and application of primary keys, foreign keys, and constraints in relational databases.

-📌Summary

-Learned to efficiently manage database records using SQL INSERT, UPDATE, and DELETE commands.
-Gained practical experience in modifying and maintaining data while ensuring integrity through constraints.
+* Understood how constraints ensure accuracy and consistency of stored data.

+---

+📌 Summary

+> Learned how to define and implement primary keys, foreign keys, and constraints to maintain data accuracy.
+> Understood how relationships between tables improve database integrity and structure.

+---